yujenyu/Group11_Project/Meetings/meeting.md

 ### Notes & decisions

 Vote for type of games, and period of art history.
+We used [this file]() as reference for dfferent periods in the art history.

-Assign the works for each team member.
+Assign the works for each team member:
+- Lauren: Renaissance, Baroque, Romanticism
+- Zhengwu: Impressionism, Post-Impressionism, Abstract Expressionism
+- Masashi: Post-Impressionism, Cubism, Expressionism
+- Chun-Yu: Futurism, Dadaaism, Surrealism
+- Yu-Jen: Fauvism, Impressionism, Pop Art
 ### Next steps

 Do research and focus on the period which be responsible for.